-Gwynedd Archaeological Trust was asked by RWE npower to provide an archaeological assessment in advance of a proposed Nuclear Power Station at Wylfa, Cemaes, Anglesey.
+Gwynedd Archaeological Trust was asked by Horizon Nuclear Power Ltd to provide an archaeological assessment in advance of a proposed Nuclear Power Station at Wylfa, Cemaes, Anglesey.
 The study area lies adjacent to Wylfa A, an existing nuclear power station.
-It is centred on approximately SH 35459328, and occupies 2.33 sq km in area.
+It is centred on approximately SH 35459328, and occupies 322 hectares in area (fig. 1).
+The assessment report is in response to initial concept plans received from AREVA, and provides a design commentary on the potential impacts upon archaeological remains and the recommended mitigation in order to help negate these effects.